Elizabeth Meriwether: 2010–2019: Film debut and New Girl

+2020–present: Career expansion

 Meriwether received put pilot commitment from ABC for the show Woman Up.
 She worked on the project with Zoe Lister-Jones, and Jason Winer.

+In 2025, Elizabeth's show Dying for Sex was nominated for nine Primetime Emmy Awards.
+She was personally nominated for Outstanding Writing for a Limited or Anthology Series or Movie.
+In March 2026, her deal with 20th Television was renewed again.

+In 2026, it was announced Meriwether will pen the screenplay for Universal's upcoming Britney Spears biopic from director Jon M. Chu.
+The movie will be based on Spears' memoir "The Woman in Me."

 The Fempire

 Meriwether is part of "The Fempire", a group of female screenwriters that includes Dana Fox, Diablo Cody and Lorene Scafaria.
 In 2012, the Fempire received the Athena Film Festival Award for Creativity and Sisterhood at Barnard College in New York City.

 Meriwether is also a well-known feminist, who has done stand-up comedy, and performed for The Vagina Monologues in Las Vegas.